What is the National Weather Service?

 Do you give tours of the office?

 Yes, we provide tours for schools, civic groups and other interested parties.
 School tours are limited to 5th grade or higher.
-If you would like to watch the evening weather balloon launch, it is conducted at 7 PM EDT/6 PM EST. Contact us by phone at 843-554-4851 during regular business hours to schedule a tour.
-Please note that tours will be cancelled if severe weather is expected.
+If you would like to watch the evening weather balloon launch, it is conducted at 7 PM EDT/6 PM EST. Call us at 843-554-4851 during regular business hours to schedule a tour.
+Be sure to press "2" to reach our Warning Coordination Meteorologist.
+Also, note that tours will be cancelled if severe weather is expected.

 How do I get a job with the NWS?